 Lisa McDaid is a social scientist at The University of Queensland, researching how to improve health and wellbeing.
 Her research centres on enabling strengths and protective factors of communities, with a particular focus on LGBTIQ+ young people.

-Marlene Khouzam is an undergraduate student, student representative and disability advocate at Macquarie University.
+Marlene Khouzam is an undergraduate student and disability advocate at Macquarie University.
 Her work focuses on empowering minority groups, including disabled and chronically ill students, students from culturally and linguistically diverse backgrounds, and LGBTQI+ people.

 Melissa Kang is a clinician working with marginalised young people in western Sydney, and a researcher / academic at UTS.
 Her research focuses on young people and sexual health as well as access to health care and health system navigation for young people.
 Melissa is on Twitter.